Will ‘Flip Or Flop’ Be Canceled? Tarek And Christina El Moussa Want The Show To Go On After Divorce

 A photo posted by Christina El Moussa (@christinaelmoussa) on

 Tarek and Christina are currently filming new episodes of Flip or Flop in concurrence with the airing of Season 8.
-If their ratings continue to remain strong, the show will likely stay on HGTV as long as Tarek and Christina El Moussa are able to stay amicable and work together based on this statement from a rep for the show:
+If their ratings continue to remain strong, the show will likely stay on HGTV as long as Tarek and Christina El Moussa can stay amicable and work together based on this statement from a rep for the show.

 “We admire and appreciate Tarek and Christina’s great work on Flip or Flop.
 When it comes to matters related to their own family, we respect their privacy and honor any decision that works best for them and their children.
 HGTV is currently airing episodes of Flip or Flop and the series will continue production as scheduled.”